blueag8/Photography_Website/README.md

 1. create a virtual environmet.
 I acheived this via the CLI by typing "virtualenv -p python3 [name of your virtual env]"
 2. activate the virtual env.
 You may need to use the command cd . to ensure you are in the workspace folder. source bin/activate
-3. Once inside the activated virtualenv install django using the command "pip3 install django" if using gitpod I found that if pip [command] didn't work using easy_install [command] worked.
+3. Once inside the activated virtualenv install django using the command "pip3 install django" if using gitpod I found that if the pip3 install [command] didn't work, using easy_install [command] worked.
 4. Create new project by running command "django-admin startproject [project_name] . "
 5. Next run the command "python3 manage.py migrate" this will initialise the application and create a default database.